Skip to content

 The Bristol Avon Flood Strategy

 Flood defences are needed for the whole of Bristol.
 The Bristol Avon Flood Strategy sets out how we can better protect homes and businesses from flooding from the River Avon.
 There are no designs yet – Western Harbour masterplanners will need to work with the council’s flood risk team and the Environment Agency to ensure that flood defences are integrated into the local area, in a way that enhances public spaces, improves active travel routes, and protects heritage.
 Read more about flood defences for Bristol on the Flood risk strategy page on the BCC website.
+To see the latest updates on the Bristol Avon Flood Strategy visit Ask Bristol.

 The 2019 Transport Consultation